-The equity needed to build most of these Japanese backlog projects is likely to be contributed throughout the construction period, typically expended over a two-year construction period, rather than at the start of construction.
+The equity needed to build most of these Japanese backlog projects is likely to be contributed throughout the construction period, typically two years, rather than at the start of construction.
 The net to Etrion equity contribution shown on the table above is net of development fees the Company charges to the project companies for securing financing and developing the project at NTP.